Iced-Tea-A/SWAP/README.md

 " Delete All Empty Classes " which essentially deletes all the class names that do not have any course codes or course names to them.
 This is only available to Admin.
 _________________________________________________________
+Please note that these functions are only available for STUDENTS

 Forgot Password
 From Login Page, enter a valid student email account and click on "Forget Password?", an One-Time-Password will be sent to the email.
 Login with the One-Time-Password and you be redirected to an update password page to update your password before accessing your account.
 Update Password
+Under navigation bar, hover to the Account and click on Update Password, Students will have to go take note of the password complexity requirements.
+After Password and Confirm password are typed and are the same, the Student will logged out and have to log in again

 First-Time-Login
 From Login Page, enter a valid student email account that has not been logged in before